‘This is unacceptable’: National Racial Justice Network responds to DA declining to prosecute SPD officer

 “It hurts that I’m the one that have to explain to him,” Scott said, referring to her son.
 “I have to listen to those cries at night.”

-The organization condemned the GBI’s inconsistencies in the report of the shooting, referring to the initial report stating that Mincey pointed a gun at officers.
+The organization condemned the Georgia Bureau of Investigation’s (GBI) inconsistencies in the report of the shooting, referring to the initial report stating that Mincey pointed a gun at officers.
 This was later retracted by the agency, and bodycam footage clarified that Mincey removed a gun from his waistband and placed it in between his legs.

 View the full press conference below.